Skip to Main Content

 Who may borrow or request Library material?

-All registered Unisa studentsb and staff may borrow and request library material, subject to the Library’s lending regulations,
+All registered Unisa students and staff may borrow and request library material, subject to the Library’s lending regulations.

 Use the Library Catalogue to:

-Yes, there is some library material that may not be borrowed.
+Some library items may not be borrowed.
 However, such items may be consulted in the Library.

 Photocopies of publications that may not be borrowed may be obtained on request and in keeping with the limits laid down by South African copyright law.

-If you wish to find out whether the Library has a particular book in its collection, then it is best to start with an author or title search on the Library Catalogue.
+To find out if the Library has a particular book in its collection, start with an author or title search in the Library Catalogue.

-If the Catalogue indicates that we do indeed have the book, you can request the book by clicking on the request button and the book will be posted to you.
+If the Catalogue shows that we have the book, you can request the book by clicking on the request button and the book will be posted to you.

-If you look up the book on the Catalogue while you are in the Library, you will need to take note of the STATUS of the book - is it out on loan or is it available for loan?
-If the book is available, then you will note the SHELF NO and seek the book on the shelf according to its shelf number.
+If you look up the book in the Catalogue while you are in the Library, you will need to take note of the STATUS of the book - is it out on loan or is it available for loan?
+If the book is available, then you will need to note the SHELF NO and seek the book on the shelf according to its shelf number.

-If you cannot find the book in the Library Catalogue, and you are eligible for the interlibrary loan service (ILL) then you could request the book on ILL or suggest that the Library purchase a copy.
+If you cannot find the book in the Library Catalogue, and you are eligible for interlibrary loan service (ILL) then you could request the book on ILL or suggest that the Library purchase a copy.
+More on interlibrary loans.